North Carolina Central University: Campus

 The campus is located about a mile south of downtown Durham, North Carolina and about three miles east of Duke University.
 Eleven buildings built before 1940 are included in a national historic district.
 All of the buildings, except for the three residences, are Georgian Revival-style buildings; they have contemporary fireproof construction with steel trusses and brick exterior walls.
 They include the James E. Shepard Administration Building, Alexander Dunn Hall, Annie Day Shepard Hall, and five institutional buildings built in the late 1930s under the auspices of the Public Works Administration.
 The campus was listed on the National Register of Historic Places in 1986.

 Organization

 NCCU is a part of the University of North Carolina (UNC) System.
 The campus is governed by a thirteen-member Board of Trustees: eight elected, four appointed, and the president of the Student Government Association also serves as an ex-officio member.
 The Board elects its officers annually and meets five times per year.

-As of Fall 2020, NCCU had a total of 8,078 students, (full and part-time) including 6,067 undergraduate and 1,608 graduate students.
-Nearly 70% are women and 30% are men.
-71.6% percent are Black, 9.7% are white, 6.6% are Hispanic and 1.3 Asian.
-As of 2020, NCCU had a student faculty ratio of 16:1.